pschool-in/curriculum/content/grammar/new-topics/adverbs-4.md

 1. Ram can run *so* quickly.
 2. I *totally* enjoyed the ride.

-Some common adverbs of degree are almost, quite, nearly, extremely, too, just, enough, hardly, almost, etc.
+Other common adverbs of degree are almost, quite, nearly, extremely, too, just, enough, hardly, almost, etc.

 There are three types of adverb of degrees: